guilhermefmdev/coindex-cli/README.md

 Install all the dependencies by running `npm install`

-Then run `npm link` to create a symlink in the global folder so you can run `coindex` as a program
+Then run `npm link` to create a symlink in the global folder so you can use `coindex` as a program